Evgenii-Buslaev/wishboard_backend/README.md

 - #### API

 To use API you have to create an account at mongodb.com and create a cluster.
-Then deploy this app and add DB_URL with your password and PORT as enviremetal variables.
+Then deploy this app and add DB_URL with your password and PORT as environmental variables.

 - POST https://wishboard-backend-ianv.vercel.app/api/cards - CREATE CARD
 - GET https://wishboard-backend-ianv.vercel.app/api/cards - GET ALL CARDS